artsandmetaphysics/goodlifeodyssey/poems/inferni-summarium.md

 The pilgrim, no Aeneas or Paul, stays.
-"Your Beatrice sent me, so have no fear--- our path is sure, though into hell's deep maze."
+"Your Beatrice sent me, so have no fear--- our path is sure, though through hell's dark maze."

 "Abandon every hope, who enter here," declares the gate.
 Agnostics chase a flag,